Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'add' and the resource 'featured workflows', distinguishing it from sibling tools like 'workflows_featured_list' and 'workflows_featured_remove'.
-However, it does not differentiate from 'workflows_featured_set', which might overlap.
+The description clearly states the verb 'add' and the resource 'featured workflows' with the target 'channel', distinguishing it from sibling tools like 'list' and 'remove'.
+However, it does not explicitly differentiate from 'set', which might imply a similar operation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.